Taste: Basic tastes

 Sour and salt tastes can be pleasant in small quantities, but in larger quantities become more and more unpleasant to taste.
-For sour taste, this presumably is because the sour taste can signal under-ripe fruit, rotten meat, and other spoiled foods, which can be dangerous to the body because of bacteria that grow in such media.
+For sour taste, this presumably is because the sour taste can signal something is rotten or spoiled, which can be dangerous to the body because of bacteria that grow in such media.
 Additionally, sour taste signals acids, which can cause serious tissue damage.

 Sweet taste signals the presence of carbohydrates in solution.
-Since carbohydrates have a very high calorie count (saccharides have many bonds, therefore much energy), they are essential to the human body, which evolved to seek out the highest-calorie-intake foods.
+Since carbohydrates have a very high calorie count (saccharides have many bonds, therefore much energy), they are essential to the human body, which evolved to seek out the high-calorie foods.
 They are used as direct energy (sugars) and storage of energy (glycogen).
 Many non-carbohydrate molecules trigger a sweet response, leading to the development of many artificial sweeteners, including saccharin, sucralose, and aspartame.
-It is still unclear how these substances activate the sweet receptors and what adaptative significance this has had.

 The savory taste (known in Japanese as umami), identified by Japanese chemist Kikunae Ikeda, signals the presence of the amino acid L-glutamate.
 The amino acids in proteins are used in the body to build muscles and organs, and to transport molecules (hemoglobin), antibodies, and the organic catalysts known as enzymes.
 These are all critical molecules, and it is important to have a steady supply of amino acids; consequently, savory tastes trigger a pleasurable response, encouraging the intake of peptides and proteins.

 Pungency (piquancy or hotness) had traditionally been considered a sixth basic taste.
 In 2015, researchers suggested a new basic taste of fatty acids called "fat taste", although "oleogustus" and "pinguis" have both been proposed as alternate terms.